YOHANMAURIN/Project/Parity-Bridge/Readme.md

 In [authorities] put the address of the authority of the sidechain PoA

-You have an exemple in the file METTRE LE FILE ICI !!!!
+You have an exemple in the file bridge_config.toml in the repository parity-bridge.

 In a new shell, go in the repository parity-bridge.
 Run :